Visakhapatnam–Kirandul Express

-The Visakhapatnam–Kirandul Express is a Express train belonging to Indian Railways that runs between and as a daily service.
-It is maintained by the East Coast Railway zone.
+The Visakhapatnam–Kirandul Express is an express train belonging to Indian Railways that runs between and as a daily service.
+It is maintained by the South Coast Railway zone.

 Coaches

 This train consists of one Sleeper Class, one AC 2 Tier Class, one chair car, six General Unreserved and two guard cum luggage vans.
 Total composition is 11 coaches.

 Service

 The Visakhapatnam–Kirandul Express covers the distance of 469 km in 13 hours 55 minutes on its journey towards Kirandul and in 14 hours 30 minutes on its journey towards Visakhapatnam.
 18551/18552 Visakhapatnam–Kirandul Express averaging 33 km/h on journey towards Kirandul and averaging 32 km/h on journey towards Visakhapatnam.

 Traction

 It is hauled by WAG-7 electric loco from Visakhapatnam to Kirandul.